 - 1. Locate the rail assembly in the chassis packaging as shown in Figure 2-1. - 2.
 Extend the rail assembly by pulling it outward. - 3.
 Press the quick-release tab - 4.
 Separate the inner rail from the outer rail assembly.

 Figure 2-1 Separating and Installing the Rack Rails

 Outer Rack Rails

 Outer rails attach to the rack and hold the chassis in place.
-The outer rails for the chassis extend between 30 inches and 33 inches.
+They extend between 30 and 33 inches.

 Install the Outer Rails to the Rack